 Camera Fee-Yes, and this bothered me as you’re photographing your family.
 Cell phones wouldn’t have a charge, but my DSLR was LE50.

 Food/Drink?–You can bring your own, or buy inside the park.
 A friend said sometimes you’re charged for bringing food, but we brought in substantial snacks in my purse and no one said anything at security (and they did catch my camera and make us go buy a camera ticket).
-Food sold in the park doesn’t open until 11 or noon.
+Little food stalls with chips and drinks and similar start opening between 10 and 11.

 Bathrooms-Yes, they have them all over.
 The first one we tried was locked, but the second one was open, clean, and had soap.
 No toilet paper, but I always bring that.

-Of Note–Playgrounds are best for ages 4 and up I think unless your younger kids are really good climbers.
+Of Note–Playgrounds are best for ages 5 and up with kids 3-4 able to do some things (unless they are fearless climbers!)
+Under 3 have limited options.
 No balls allowed on grounds, but small scooters and bikes are allowed and the paths are great.

 Website–The website is in Arabic, but the google translate website feature works fairly well. http://www.familypark.com.eg/